 During these courses, students will gain confidence using Spanish to express their own thoughts on social and academic themes, interact with other speakers of the language, understand oral and written messages, make oral and written presentations, reflect on language variation, and critically view and evaluate media resources and web sites.
 Students will be able to understand material presented on a variety of topics related to contemporary events and issues in Hispanic communities.

 Successful completion of SNS1 through SNS3 will complete the three-credit graduation requirement in the area of CTAE/Modern Language/Latin/Fine Arts.

 Workplace Spanish for Medical Interpreting

 This is a post-AP Spanish course for students who have demonstrated, whether through heritage learning or completion of AP Spanish, advanced proficiency levels of listening, speaking, reading and writing Spanish.
 The course consists of year-long instruction in the medical interpreting field.

-Students learn about Medical Ethics, advanced Medical Terminology, and Consecutive, Simultaneous and Sight Interpreting.
+Students learn about Medical Ethics, Advanced Medical Terminology, and Consecutive, Simultaneous and Sight Interpreting.
 Successful completion of the course may lead to certification as an interpreter in a variety of community and/or professional fields.
-Workplace Spanish is the culminating course of a pathway to a career upon high school graduation if students are successful on all components.
+Workplace Spanish is the culminating course of a pathway to a career upon high school graduation if students are successful in all components.
 Our innovative curriculum is one that goes beyond the classroom to include extensive and authentic experiences within the medical interpreting community, both in the classroom and the workplace.
-Fulton County Schools is the only K-12 public school system whose curriculum is approved by the Certification Commission for Healthcare Interpreters to fulfill the 40-hour training course requirement for certification.
+Fulton County Schools is the only K-12 public school system in the United States whose curriculum is approved by the Certification Commission for Healthcare Interpreters to fulfill the 40-hour training course requirement for certification.